behnaaz/constreofy/README.md

 ## Example
-The below Reo network is a non trivial example from [page 115](behnaz-thesis.pdf).
+The below is a non trivial Reo network.
  ![Image description](src/test/resources/readme/chapter7.png), which is mapped to the following automata using Constreofy tool
  ![Image description](src/main/resources/graph0.png)